henrytao-me/react-native-workshop/README.md

 6. Open terminla 2, run `react-native run-android` (for Android) or `react-native run-ios` (for iOS).
 7. Enjoy.

 ## Where are demo apps?

 1. For Android, download here [RNAirbnb.apk](docs/rnairbnb.apk).
 2. For iOS, build your own (Sorry).

 ## How does the demo look like?

 ![RNAirbnb Screenshot](docs/rnairbnb.jpg)

 ## Usages

 ### About app version

 - For Android, `version_name` and `version_code` are updated dynamically based on `version` in `package.json`.
-There is a gradle task in [./android/app/build.gradle](android/app/build.gradle) and [./android/app/versioning.gradle](android/app/versioning.gradle) that are highly recommmended to take a look.
+There are gradle tasks in [./android/app/build.gradle](android/app/build.gradle) and [./android/app/versioning.gradle](android/app/versioning.gradle) that are highly recommmended to take a look.
-- For iOS, it is currently set as static values in project properties.
+- For iOS, they are currently set as static values in project properties.

+### About app data

+- App data is serving on [https://jsonstub.com](https://jsonstub.com)
+- Change JSONSTUB credentials as your preference at [./src/modules/ApiModule/HttpService.js](src/modules/ApiModule/HttpService.js)

 ### Create release builds